aekh/AWAIRE/README.md

 * Alexander Ek, Philip B. Stark, Peter J. Stuckey, and Damjan Vukcevic.
 "Efficient Weighting Schemes for Auditing Instant-Runoff Voting Elections".
 In: 9th Workshop on Advances in Secure Electronic Voting (VOTING 2023).
 LNCS.
 Springer, 2024.
 Forthcoming.
   * See folder `Voting-24` for the source code used to generate the results presented in this publication.

 * Alexander Ek, Philip B. Stark, Peter J. Stuckey, and Damjan Vukcevic.
 "Adaptively Weighted Audits of Instant-Runoff Voting Elections: AWAIRE".
-In: 8th International Joint Conference on Electronic Voting (E-Vote-ID 2023).
-LNCS.
+In: 8th International Joint Conference on Electronic Voting (E-Vote-ID 2023). pp 35–51.
+LNCS 14230.
 Springer, 2023.
-Forthcoming.
 Preprint: https://arxiv.org/abs/2307.10972.
+DOI: https://doi.org/10.1007/978-3-031-43756-4_3
   * See folder `E-Vote-ID-23` for the source code used to generate the results presented in this publication.

 ## Structure